SUSE-Enceladus/img-proof/docs/source/start.rst

 .. code-block:: console

-   $ az ad sp create-for-rbac --sdk-auth --name "{name}" > mycredentials.json
+   $ az ad sp create-for-rbac --sdk-auth --role Contributor --scopes /subscriptions/{subscription_id} --name "{name}" > mycredentials.json

 Once a json credential file is generated for a service principal it can be used to test images/instances in Azure.
 The ``--service-account-file``